 Table of Contents

-How Benzo Addiction Is Treated
+How Is Benzo Addiction Treated?

 Treatment for benzo addiction is best accomplished by going to an accredited drug and alcohol rehab center specializing in benzo addiction treatment.
 Benzo treatment options include detox, residential or inpatient treatment and outpatient treatment.

-Detox
+Benzo Addiction Detox

-The process for benzo detox is best accomplished while under 24-hour medical supervision and a professional drug and alcohol detox and treatment facility.
+The process for benzo addiction detox is best accomplished while under 24-hour medical supervision and a professional drug and alcohol detox and treatment facility.
 Among the detox issues someone coming off benzo dependence and/or addiction may experience are depression, anxiety, trouble sleeping, poor concentration, and other unpleasant withdrawal symptoms.

 More severe and potentially dangerous benzo withdrawal symptoms can occur if the individual suddenly stops taking benzos.
 These can range from uncomfortable to life-threatening side effects, including panic attacks and seizures.
 Many individuals are so reluctant to go through the withdrawal symptoms that they revert back to using benzos just to stop them.
-During supervised medical benzo detox, however, unpleasant withdrawal symptoms can be safely and effectively managed, and medications may be prescribed to help the person cope with the anxiety, depression, sleeplessness and other unpleasant issues accompanying detox.
+During supervised medical benzo addiction detox, however, unpleasant withdrawal symptoms can be safely and effectively managed, and medications may be prescribed to help the person cope with the anxiety, depression, sleeplessness and other unpleasant issues accompanying detox.

 Inpatient or residential treatment for benzo addiction makes the benzo detox process more manageable, especially in the case of polydrug use, such as addiction to alcohol, opiates and benzodiazepines.
-Among the advantages of residential treatment over other benzo treatment options are:
+Among the advantages of residential treatment over other benzo addiction treatment options are:

 - a stable, drug-free environment